 - Don't overcook the chicken: Do not aim for a dark golden color while pan-searing the chicken.
 Chicken breasts get overcooked easily.

-What to serve with Garlic Butter Chicken Noodles?
+What to serve with Garlic Butter Chicken Pasta?

 Yes, you can.
 Cook and store in an airtight container in the refrigerator for 2-3 days.
 Reheat with a splash of water or chicken broth.

 Yes, you can.
-Add them to the pasta sauce, stir, and cook for a minute, and then add cooked noodles.
+Add them to the pasta sauce, stir, and cook for a minute, and then add cooked pasta.

 Any long pasta like spaghetti, fettuccine, or Italian noodles works great, but short pasta like penne or fusilli also works well.